perturbo-code/perturbo-workshop-2023/Hands-on4/README.md

 Click here, [docker for Perturbo](https://perturbo-code.github.io/mydoc_docker.html) for more information on how to download and install docker, and how to pull the docker image you require

-Run the docker by using one of the following commands
+Run the docker by using one of the following commands.
+Be sure to change the directory to the local directory on your own computer where the perturbo-workshop-2023 repo is placed.

 for ifort version: